 FLU JABS 2018

 All patients over the age of 65 and those over 6 months of age who are in an At Risk Group are entitled to receive a 'flu vaccine.
-The clinic will be held on Saturday 6th October - please call the surgery for more details
+Please call the surgery for more details

 on 01622 726277.

 CHILDRENS FLU VACCINATION 2018/19

 Please see here in the Autumn for more details

 Shingles Vaccination - Patients Aged 70, 71, 72, 78 and 79